-Climate change, which is a major external driver of land degradation, is not directly a project focus; but the issues, which the project addresses, such as water shortage and heat waves, result to a large extent from Climate Change.
+Climate change, which is a major external driver of land degradation, is not directly a project focus; but the issues that the project addresses, such as water shortage and heat waves, result to a large extent from climate change.

 Although BELP is consistent with the outcomes expected of MENA-DELP, it would not be accurate to say that the program has played a major role in shaping the BELP approach.
 Rather, this approach reflects continuing national development priorities, to which a range of internal and external stakeholders have contributed.
-The historical GEF activities in Jordan have been supportive of this process and have contributed towards it, but there is no evidence that MENA-DELP has played a major role.
+The historical GEF activities in Jordan have been supportive of this process and have contributed toward it, but there is no evidence that MENA-DELP has played a major role.

 The country's Plan Maroc Vert sets targets for production by commercial and small-scale farmers.
 However, it does not deeply address environmental issues, especially, for example, those associated with waste from olive production.
-The WB country team noticed weaknesses in the environment approach and that the Value Chains did not deal with waste management aspects of businesses promoted.
-When they pointed this out to Government, there was great interest, which supported the development of the ASIMA project.
+The World Bank country team noticed weaknesses in the environmental approach and that the value chains did not deal with the waste management aspects of businesses that were promoted.
+When they pointed this out to the government, there was great interest, which supported the development of the ASIMA Project.

 Tunisian stakeholders reported that experience has been shared from the various study tours and workshops of MENA-DELP and other regional programs.
-Thus, it has become clear that countries are facing similar problems, which need local action informed by broader and coherent regional approaches.
+Thus, it has become clear that countries are facing similar problems, which need local action informed by broader and more coherent regional approaches.
 However, the generation of an approach to addressing the environmental degradation associated with farming came from in-country discussions, with little input from the MENA-DELP concept.